Why Are My Dog’s Eyes Red?

 Like human eyes, external factors can have devastating results on your dog’s eyesight, and some breeds have it worse than others:

-- Shi-Tzus, Pekingese, Bulldogs, and Pugs have eye issues because of their wrinkled face
+- Shih-Tzus, Pekingese, Bulldogs, and Pugs often have eye issues because of their wrinkled faces

 - Breeds with flowing locks on their face also have eye problems: Poodles, Sheepdogs, and Maltese dogs

-- Older dogs are more prone to eyesight issues because of their age: problems with high blood pressure and diabetes can cause redness in the eyes.
+- Older dogs are more prone to eyesight issues because of their age: problems with high blood pressure and glaucoma, for example, can cause redness in the eyes.

-To sum it up, breeds with furry and wrinkly faces have more eye troubles than shortcut breeds.
+To sum it up, breeds with furry and wrinkly faces have more eye troubles compared to other breeds.

-If you notice that your dog is walking around with bloodshot eyes, then it’s definitely time for a visit to the vet.
+If you notice your dog walking around with bloodshot eyes, it’s definitely time for a visit to the vet.

-The swollen eyes and redness can be caused by various reasons, ranging from mild allergies to serious diseases.
+The swollen eyes and redness can be caused by various reasons, ranging from mild allergies to serious disease.

-The following are the leading causes of redness in your puppy’s eyes:
+The following are possible causes of redness in your puppy’s eyes:

 - Eye injury or trauma from a foreign object

-- Conjunctivitis- commonly found in humans as well, also known as pinkeye.
-It’s an itchy inflammation so watch if your dog tries to rub their eyes with their paw.
+- Conjunctivitis: commonly found in humans as well, also known as pink eye.
+It’s an itchy inflammation, so watch out if your dog tries to rub their eyes with their paws.

-- Glaucoma – a more serious issue that could lead to blindness if not treated immediately.
-It could be recognized by swelling and fluid build-up, giving your dog a ‘weepy face.’
+- Glaucoma: a more serious issue that could lead to blindness if not managed promptly.
+It can be recognized by redness and swelling of the eyeball, sometimes with a cloudy cornea.

-- Corneal ulcers – an erosion of the frontal membrane, commonly caused by severe trauma like excessive scratches.
+- Corneal ulcers: an erosion of the surface of the eye, commonly caused by trauma or excessive scratching.

 How to keep your dog’s eyes clean